aidangildea/personalsite/content/project/dna/index.md

 subtitle: STA 440 - Case Studies
 tags:
 - hugo-site
-title: Classifying DNA Barcodes from the Lepidoptera Orde
+title: Classifying DNA Barcodes from the Lepidoptera Order
 ---

 ## About